Skip to content

 Sea turtles are nationally protected under Republic Act 9147 (Wildlife Resources Conservation and Protection Act).
 Major nesting beaches are monitored by community volunteers, DENR, and NGOs like the Pawikan Conservation Project.
 Ethical tours in places like Donsol, Apo Island, and Turtle Islands allow distant observation without flash photography or touching.

 Culturally, pagong-dagat represent endurance and return—hatchlings racing to the sea symbolize hope and new beginnings.
 Many coastal towns hold annual turtle festivals with hatchling releases, clean-ups, and education to inspire the next generation.
+We often see these animals living near a reef in Tagalog where they can find food and shelter.

 Expand your ocean terms: